-Hierarchy score.
-To test whether the urban-form levels were ordered hierarchically, as the theoretical model suggests, a hierarchy score was constructed.
-First, all urbanform characteristics were dichotomized (1 = highest threequartiles, 0 = lowest quartile).
-These dichotomies were used to construct the hierarchy score that runs from 0 (none of the urban-form levels within the highest three quartiles) to 4 (all urban-form levels within the highest three quartiles).
-A neighborhood could only proceed to a higher hierarchy score when all lower-level urban-form levels were also "high" (within the highest three quartiles).
-For example, a hierarchy score of 2 would indicate that the lowest two levels (accessibility and safety) received as score "high" and that the third level (comfort) in the neighborhood would have a "low" score.
+Paragraph #12:To test whether the urban form levels were ordered hierarchically, as the theoretical model suggests, a hierarchy score was constructed.
+First, all urban form characteristics were dichotomized (1=highest three quartiles, 0=lowest quartile).
+These dichotomies were used to construct the hierarchy score that runs from 0 (none of the urban form levels within the highest three quartiles) to 4 (all urban form levels within the highest three quartiles).
+A neighborhood could only proceed to a higher hierarchy score when all lower level urban form levels were also 'high' (within the highest three quartiles).
+For example, a hierarchy score of '2' would indicate that the lowest two levels (accessibility and safety) received as score 'high" and that the third level (comfort) in the neighborhood would have a 'low' score.
 A score of 2 does not give information on the highest level in the hierarchy (pleasurability).

-Neighborhoods with the same hierarchy level score are allowed to vary with respect to the higher-order urban-form levels.
-The sensitivity of the definition of the hierarchy score was investigated by using different cutoff values (tertile, median).
-The results remained similar.
+Neighborhoods with the same hierarchy level score are allowed to vary with respect to the higher order urban form levels.
+The sensitivity of the definition of the hierarchy score was investigated by using different cut-off values (tertile, median).
+The results remained similar..